As a leader in the provision of unearmarked funding over many years, Sweden allows UNHCR to be agile and provide a timely response.

-No other donor provides UNHCR with more multi-year unearmarked funding—the kind of predictable and high-quality funding that UNHCR can spend on the most urgent needs anywhere in the world—than Sweden.
-Its leadership in providing such reliable multi-year and flexible funding allows UNHCR to send resources to areas where the needs are the greatest and respond to forgotten and underfunded emergencies.
-As a strong advocate for the protection of women and girls, Sweden and UNHCR work together to promote and safeguard the rights of forcibly displaced communities in a sustainable manner and work together in operationalizing the humanitarian-development-peace nexus.
-Sweden’s dedication to providing unearmarked funds to UNHCR supports our work around the world, ensuring we can respond quickly when disasters strike, bolstering an otherwise forgotten or under-funded crises, and enables UNHCR to implement programmes as fully as possible.
-By providing funds in this way, Sweden has shown a great deal of trust in UNHCR and our partners, allowing us to deliver on our core mandate to reach the most vulnerable people of concern, and help them to thrive, not just survive.
+Sweden is UNHCR’s largest donor of multi-year unearmarked funding—the kind of predictable and high-quality funding that UNHCR can spend on the most urgent needs anywhere in the world.
+Its leadership in providing such reliable and flexible funding allows UNHCR to send resources to areas where needs are greatest and respond to forgotten and underfunded emergencies.

+We are today witnessing the highest levels of displacement on record.
+UNHCR operates in extremely complex environments.
+A central challenge for UNHCR is having the ability to respond, especially as more and more of the funding UNHCR receives is earmarked, meaning it must be spent in a certain place or on a certain activity.
+Sweden’s dedication to providing unearmarked funds to UNHCR supports our work around the world, ensuring we can respond quickly when disasters strike, bolstering otherwise forgotten or underfunded crises, and enables UNHCR to implement programmes as fully as possible.
+By providing funds in this way, Sweden has shown a great deal of trust in UNHCR and our partners.
+This allows us to deliver on our core mandate to reach the most vulnerable people of concern, and help them to thrive, not just survive.
 As a donor, Sweden sets an example within the humanitarian community.